scala/scala/CONTRIBUTING.md

 We are super happy about this, and are eager to make your experience contributing to Scala productive and satisfying, so that we can keep up this growth.
 We can't do this alone (nor do we want to)!

 This is why we're collecting these notes on how to contribute, and we hope you'll share your experience to improve the process for the next contributor!
-(Feel free to send a PR for this note, send your thoughts to scala-internals, or tweet about it to @adriaanm.)
+(Feel free to send a PR for this note, send your thoughts to gitter, scala-internals, or tweet about it to @adriaanm.)

 By the way, the team at Lightbend is: @adriaanm, @lrytz, @retronym, @SethTisue, and @szeiger.